kleinerman/dobie/docs/front_end_specs.rst

 ``evtsQtty`` variable should be the quantity of events returned from server starting from ``startEvt``

-If all the events from an entire organization is need, an organization should be selected in the organization combobox and the word "ALL" in the person combobox too.
+If all the events from an entire organization is needed, an organization should be selected in the organization combobox and the word "ALL" in the person combobox too.
 The following REST method shoud be sent to the server:

 **Method:** GET